ksu-hmi/AI-Powered-Preventive-Healthcare-System1/README.md

 will be adding a model to analyse the heart disease dataset.
 More input to come, after I explore the dataset.
 >sprint2
+>Run the heart_complete.csv dataset on Jupiter notebook
+> changed the numerical values on the line plot and bar plot: layout (3,3) to (4,4), because I was getting errors
+> Addded the Xgboost and Naive bayes model to boost the accuracy.
+The Xgboost gave me an error on the jupiter notebook, but when I run it on the colab google notebook it ran fine.
+>create an app for predicting heart disease